Updated Mar 05, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics gives programme and department teams continuous visibility of Teaching Staff comments and sentiment over time, with drill‑downs from provider to subject family and cohort for French studies.
+Student Voice Analytics gives programme and department teams continuous visibility of Teaching Staff comments and sentiment trends over time, with drill‑downs from provider to subject family and cohort for French studies.
 You can compare like‑for‑like against the languages family, segment by demographics and mode, and track whether changes to teaching, feedback and organisation move the dial.
 Concise, anonymised summaries and export‑ready tables make it straightforward to brief programme teams, quality boards and external partners, and to evidence progress term by term.

 Request a walkthrough

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.